Get real experience. Grow personally. Walk with Jesus.

 The majority of your time will be spent gaining valuable experience in an area related to your interests and field of study.
 We have positions in areas such as: marketing, finance, IT, videography, graphic design, human resources, and others.

 The end of the workday is not the end of your internship experience.
-While living with a FamilyLife host family and other interns you participate in weekly bible studies and 1-1 mentorship.
-The weekends are full of fun-filled activities: Think lake trips, movie nights, and maybe even a trip to the Rocky Mountains.
+While living with other interns from across the Cru organizational family, you participate in weekly bible studies and one-on-one mentorship.
+The weekends are full of fun-filled activities, sharing your faith, and deepening your community.
+Think beach, movie nights, and maybe even Disney World.

 This is truly an experience.